Accepting EMV Chip Cards

 The EMV Liability Shift

 There are a lot of incentives for a business to accept EMV chip cards.
 Businesses can decrease their risk of chargebacks and give customers peace of mind making electronic payments.
 There’s also pressure from credit card networks to switch from magnetic stripe processing equipment to chip readers.
-In October 2015, the card networks mandated a liability shift that started holding merchants responsible for the costs of credit card fraud if they haven’t installed an EMV chip processing system and the customer has an EMV chip card.
+In October 2015, the card networks put a liability shift into action that started holding merchants responsible for the costs of credit card fraud if they haven’t installed an EMV chip processing system and the customer has an EMV chip card.
 If the chip card gets hacked when a merchant opts to process it via magnetic stripe, the merchant is liable to cover financial damages.